Hot Trends and Insights on Digital Transformation

 So if 2020 was a wake-up call, it looks like 2021 will be the year that many more companies are motivated to move much more quickly.
 To take a look at exactly how that may play out, we’ve assembled a range of insights and predictions we heard from industry analysts and experts – including those who have been guests on the AR Insights Webinar series we started last year.

-Here are 10 key insights and predictions from both published research and thoughts from our guests on the AR Insights Webinars we did with thought leaders from International Data Corporation (IDC), Deloitte and Capgemini.
+Here are 10 key insights and predictions on digital transformation from both published research and thoughts from our guests on the AR Insights Webinars we did with thought leaders from International Data Corporation (IDC), Deloitte and Capgemini.

 1) Prediction: Digital Transformation is just starting